unixorn/works-with-home-assistant/README.md

 This is a list of devices that work with Home Assistant with minimal aggravation.

-If you have to reflash a device, please add that to the **Notes** column.
+If you have to reflash a device to use it with HA, please add that to the **Notes** column.

 If you need to add a plugin to Home Assistant before it can be used, add that to **Notes** too.

 If it requires the devices connect to an internet server, even just for initial configuration, please add that to **Notes** - I want it easy to see which devices won't brick if the vendor goes out of business and also aren't vulnerable to some jackass hacking the company's servers.

+If the device can be reflashed to make it independent of internet servers, please add that to that entry's notes column.

 ### Things to think about before picking a platform